Travel Vaccinations

 Booking appointments for Travel Advice and Immunisations

 During your first appointment, the nurse will discuss where you are travelling, the duration of your holiday and what activities you may participate in.
 The nurse will inform you which vaccines are advised along with the cost of individual vaccines, so you are able to make an informed decision and decide which vaccinations you would like to receive prior to your holiday.
 Some vaccinations consist of a single injection and others consist of a course to obtain immunity.
 You will also be given travel advice and website addresses to access which will enable you to obtain further travel information and advice.
 If you decide to proceed with travel vaccinations, appointments will be made for you so they are at the correct intervals.
-Please note vaccines are not given during your first appointment.

 Some vaccines cannot be ordered until after your initial consultation and need to be paid for in full before we are able to order them.
 A delay in payment may affect which vaccinations you will be able to receive due to specific time schedules which vaccines must be given in to obtain immunity.